jmersonuo/jmersonuo.github.io/Activities/SoundAndAltText.md

     <p align="center">
     <img src= "Images/6-Buttons.JPG">
     </p>
-2. The buttons don't actually do anything until we add JavaScript "click" listeners to each botton, and within the scope of the listener, we can use a `map.JumpTo` function to change the map view.
+2. The buttons don't actually do anything until we add JavaScript "click" listeners to each button, and within the scope of the listener, we can use a `map.JumpTo` function to change the map view.
 Here are the first 2:
    ```javascript
     /***  LISTENERS  ***/